rayfrankenstein/AITOW/README.md

 All of these things could be 'fixed' if scrum trainers/advocates recognized these problems but they don't.
 To them, scrum is a hammer, everything is a nail, and all problems with scrum are due to improper use of said hammer.”—pydry, [https://www.google.com/amp/s/amp.reddit.com/r/cscareerquestions/comments/7r146e/do_you_hate_scrum/#ampf=undefined](https://www.google.com/amp/s/amp.reddit.com/r/cscareerquestions/comments/7r146e/do_you_hate_scrum/#ampf=undefined)

 ---

+"When I worked at a company that was big on Scrum I estimated that I was only getting about 10% to 50% as much work done in a typical 2 week period as I got done in previous positions using common sense methods do to all the inefficiencies of Scrum."--oscarboom, [https://www.reddit.com/r/programming/comments/afthlr/manifesto_for_halfarsed_agile_software_development/](https://www.reddit.com/r/programming/comments/afthlr/manifesto_for_halfarsed_agile_software_development/)

+---
 "
 > The business wants to know how much feature X is going to cost and   when they can expect it.